paretomansmartvotesim/paretomansmartvotesim.github.io/primaries.md

 comment='could be titled vote-splitting.
 Maybe just show EBF, not ACD' %}

-Now they're going to talk about their poll numbers.
-Maybe they'll use that to try to convince people that they might be able to win.
+When there are more than two candidates, the voters need to coordinate to put their unified support behind a candidate.
+This coordination problem might involve some lying.
+You might say, “Well, my candidate is doing really well, and yours isn't doing very well.
+You should back my candidate and your candidate should probably drop out.
+You don't want to waste your vote.”

+You might think you can look at polls and polls will tell you who can win the nomination (a kind of electability) but there are no head-to-head polls in the primary, so you’re out of luck.
+Nearly all the polls I've seen are general election polls with one person from each party.
+The only meaningful polls I've seen have been from election reform organizations like Fair Vote and the Center for Election Science. <!--[footnotes](#footnotes)-->  The only polls I have seen on the news are choose only one polls that are trying to break the news earlier about which candidate is going to win.

 The poll numbers are important to voters so they can tell who they should be coordinating with to show their support.
 The voters are going to go nuts here because if they only had one candidate, they could easily show how large their group is, but because they have two candidates splitting their group’s support, the voters have less of a chance of being considered by the candidates.
 Now B&F, they have more supporters than E, and they could win if they decide to work together.
 If B&F really feel like they are closer together than E, then they are on the same team.
 Voters will also realize if perhaps F is not getting as many votes or maybe B is not getting as many votes by looking at the polls.
 Then voters will switch their vote to whichever one, B or F, has a little advantage.
 The little advantage now becomes a bigger advantage.
 The polls get amplified and locked in.

 The problem is those polls aren't accurate.
 If you put B&F head to head, then B would easily win, but in a choose-only-one poll, B can get squeezed out because E&F take votes from both sides.
 Even though B is the center candidate, B can lose because B can get squeezed out.